minanew12/solodit_content/README.md

 If you have suggestions, corrections, or new content to add, please feel free to open Pull Requests for all files in this repo.
 Your contributions help make Solodit better for everyone.

-### Guidelines for Contribution
-- Ensure your contributions are well-documented and easy to understand.
-- Follow the existing file and directory structure for consistency.
-- Please adhere to our code of conduct and respect the community guidelines.

 ## Repository Contents

 ### [Categories of Protocol](./protocol_categories.md)